 The dorsal intercarpal and basal metacarpal arches, as well as the radial recurrent artery, provide the vascularity of the trapezoid.
 Vessels enter through both the central dorsal and palmar surfaces.
 The dorsal vessels provide the primary vascularity, the dorsal 70% of the bone.
 There are no anastomoses between the dorsal and palmar surface entering vessels.

 Accessory bones associated with the trapezoid may be mistakenly viewed as fractures.
 See Accessory ossicles of the wrist.

 The trapezoid may occasionally have an attachment from the origin of the oblique head of the adductor pollicis.

 Trapezoid ossification begins around the fourth year in females and approximately twelve months later in males.
-It generally has a single ossification centre.
+It generally has a single ossification center.

-The trapezoid may be visualised on a number of series of the distal upper limb including:
+The trapezoid may be visualized on a number of series of the distal upper limb including:

 CT or MRI imaging will demonstrate the trapezoid and should be considered if there is clinical suspicion of occult injury.

 Like the capitate, the trapezoid has a protected position and is the least commonly fractured carpal bone.
 Trapezoid fractures usually occur at the dorsal rim or body.
 An isolated trapezoid fracture is rare; it is often associated with a second metacarpal fracture.
 A trapezoid fracture may be difficult to visualize on routine radiograph imaging and may be assisted by oblique views.